wfhutch/wfhutch.github.io/skills.md

   <div id="game-text">
     <h3>Bears.
 Beets.
 Battlestar Galactica!</h3>
     <p>This game was created using the Phaser game engine.
 After three months of learning front-end technologies at Nashville Software School, this was my Capstone Project.
+Props to my son Samuel for creating the music and to my daughter Hope for holding the high score... for now.
 Click on the image and see if you can get to the top of the leaderboard!</p>
   </div>

   <div id="takinStock-link">